JahnaviSangisetti/jahnavisangisetti.github.io/README.md

 I decided to create a single page website with basic couple of sections you see on most of the corporate websites.
 Along with using Bootstrap to create responsive blocks, I tried to apply minimalism approach to this one.

+Design Goals:
+1. Interface should be Mobile Friendly
+2. Interface should convey sense of calm and happiness.
+3. Consider using animations
+4.

 This website is created using:

 -> HTML5, CSS, and Bootstrap5.

--> For onscroll animations wowJS is applied.
+-> For onscroll animations wowJS(+animate.css to create scroll reveal animations) is applied.

 -> Google Fonts API